Performance Testing: Ensuring Software Can Handle Expected User LoadsMay 9, 2023 2023-10-30 16:19

 - To evaluate the responsiveness, speed, and stability of software across multiple systems.

-How To Carry Out Performance Testing?
+How To Carry Out Performance Testing in Software Testing?

 Performance testing can take on many forms because testers can utilize many different metrics.
 But, a typical procedure might go something like this: